em-jov/sa_weather_aqi/DEPLOYMENT.md

 ---

 ## Conclusion
-Congratulations!
-You've successfully deployed a static website using AWS Lambda, CloudFront, ACM, Route 53 and S3.
+You have successfully deployed a static website using AWS Lambda, CloudFront, ACM, Route 53 and S3.
 Make adjustments as needed for optimal performance.
 For further details, refer to the [official AWS documentation](https://docs.aws.amazon.com/).

 <sub>[back on top ^](#table-of-contents)</sub>